What is The Seattle 2030 District?

 We measure Energy usage, Water usage and CO2 Emissions from transportation (specifically commute trips) and compare that to the District baselines.

 What contributions are required from property owners, managers and developer members?

 All property owners are required to share energy, water and transportation data with the District.
 Sharing of energy and water data is through the Portfolio Manager online tool.
-All data will not be released to third parties.
-Members are also required to participate in a minimum of three taskforce meetings per year to maintain membership status.
+No data will be released to third parties without prior consent.
+Members must also pay their annual fees to retain their active membership status.

 How did you set the Performance Baselines?

-Our energy reduction baseline is set by Energy Star, which is based on a national database.
-Our water baseline is based on actual consumption within the Seattle 2030 District boundary.
+Our energy reduction baseline is set by ENERGY STAR, which is based on a national database called Portfolio Manager.
+Our water baseline is based on actual consumption within the Seattle 2030 District boundary as well as on the amount of stormwater that could be managed.
 Transportation baselines are based on commute trip data provided by Commute Seattle.
 Each baseline is underpinned by a great deal of specific research and information.
 Please see the following document for references on all three baselines:

 For more detailed information on the 2030 District Baselines click here.

 Property owners and managers record their energy and water use in an ENERGY STAR Portfolio Manager account.
 They grant the Seattle 2030 District read-only access to this account.
 We do not share this information in an identifiable way without a property owner or property manager’s express permission.

 If we anonymously share water, energy and transportation information, how do we know this is secure?
 Who sees this data?